FilipaGo/imdb-redesign-mobile-site-prototype/README.md

 IMDb's Content Inventory 😅.
 If you want to check the details, <a href="https://github.com/FilipaGo/imdb-redesign-mobile-site-prototype/raw/master/_docs_readme/imdb_content-inventory.xlsx" >download the file here</a>.</p>
 <br></br>

-Documenting the current website’s information architecture confirmed that the way the main navigation was organized didn’t look fitting as it combined options on the top level menu that didn’t seem to relate very well.
+Documenting the current website’s information architecture confirmed that the way the main navigation was organized didn’t look fitting, as it combined options on the top level menu that didn’t seem to relate very well.

 <br></br>
 <p align="center">